How to Create a Perfect Dataset for Machine Translation Models

 Data is the lifeblood of any successful machine learning model, and machine translation models are no exception.
 Without relevant and properly labelled data, even the most sophisticated model will be unable to achieve reliable results.

-Sometimes, getting hold of the right data can be the most challenging part of a project, especially if you’re trying to do something entirely new – such as creating machine translation for rare languages.
+Sometimes, getting hold of the right machine learning datasets can be the most challenging part of a project, especially if you’re trying to do something entirely new – such as creating machine translation for rare languages.

 In this article we’ll discuss why perfect data matters so much, what can go wrong if you don’t have it, and the best ways to plan out your machine translation project and put together the perfect dataset for it.